jaimetrovoada/jaimetrovoada/README.md

 ⚐ Based in Lisbon, Portugal

-ϟ Currently taking Fullstack Open course, and building things
+ϟ Currently new things, and building cool stuff.